neoforged/.github/primers/26.2/index.md

         - `finalizeVillagerType` - Finalizes the villager type after spawning into the world.
 - `net.minecraft.world.inventory.Slot#safeClone` - Safely clones the item in the slot, typically with the max stack size for the associated container input.
 - `net.minecraft.world.item`
-    - `BucketItem#getFluidContext` - Gets the fluid clip context based on its contents
+    - `BucketItem#getFluidContext` - Gets the fluid clip context based on its contents.
+    - `ItemStackTemplate#fromStack` - Creates the template directly from the stack.
     - `DyeColor#getTerracottaColor` - The `MapColor` of a terracotta block dyed this color.
 - `net.minecraft.world.level`
     - `BaseSpawner#SET_DISPLAY_ENTITY_ID` - Sets the entity id to `-1`.